EICR codes are used in an Electrical Installation Condition Report to show how serious an electrical observation is.

 Shifting focus from the immediate dangers identified by C1 codes, C2 codes in electrical inspection condition reports (EICRs) signify potentially dangerous conditions that require remedial action but are not considered immediately life-threatening.
 These codes are pivotal for maintaining safety compliance in electrical installations and avoiding future hazards.

 C2 code examples typically include scenarios such as inadequate earthing or bonding that might not cause immediate harm but pose significant risks if left unaddressed.
 Wiring issues, particularly those involving outdated or deteriorating insulation, also frequently result in a C2 classification.
 Such conditions might not manifest in visible damage or disruption yet.
-Still, they compromise the wiring integrity, increasing the potential for electrical fires or shocks over time.
+Still, they compromise the wiring integrity, increasing the potential for electrical fires or shocks over time and requiring prompt action to fix a C2.

 To illustrate, consider the following real-life scenarios captured in inspection results: